 How to assign a Nameserver to a domain?

 Whenever you purchase a hosting package, the provider will provide you with a set of Nameservers, a Primary Nameserver, and a Secondary Nameserver which will look like this:

 You might find it at other places depending on your hosting provider and you might also receive it in the welcome email from the hosting provider.

 You have to copy these Nameservers, and enter them into your domain management interface like this:

 Changing Nameservers for Namecheap Domain Registrar

-- Login to Namecheap account
+- Login to the Namecheap account

 - Go to Domain List and click on the Manage button against the intended domain

 - Under the Nameserver Section select Custom DNS.

 - Add Primary Nameserver first and then the secondary Nameserver